Feline coronavirus: Feline enteric coronavirus (FECV)

 Feline enteric coronavirus is responsible for an infection of the mature gastrointestinal epithelial cells (see also enterocytes, brush border, microvilli, villi).
 This intestinal infection has few outward signs, and is usually chronic.
 The virus is excreted in the feces of the healthy carrier, and can be detected by polymerase chain reaction (PCR) of feces or by PCR testing of rectal samples.

 Cats living in groups can infect each other with different strains of the virus during visits to a communal litter tray.
 Some cats are resistant to the virus and can avoid infection or even becoming carriers, while others may become FECV carriers.
-Carriers may heal spontaneously, but acquired immunity may be short, and they may go on to reinfect, usually within a few weeks, if they are living in a group with healthy, but persistent, excretory carriers.
-Some cats never heal, and the excretory phase remains permanently.

 Feline infectious peritonitis virus (FIPV) and Feline infectious peritonitis

 The virus becomes feline infectious peritonitis virus (FIPV) when random errors occur in the virus infecting an enterocyte, causing the virus to mutate from FECV to FIPV.
-FIPV causes a lethal, incurable disease: feline infectious peritonitis (FIP).

 In their pre-domestication natural state, cats are solitary animals and do not share space (hunting areas, rest areas, defecation sites, etc.).
 Domestic cats living in a group therefore have a much higher epidemiological risk of mutation.
-After this mutation, the FCoV acquires a tropism for macrophages while losing intestinal tropism.
+After this mutation, the FCoV acquires a tropism for macrophages, while losing intestinal tropism.

 In a large group of cats, n, the epidemiological risk of mutation (E) is higher and expressed theoretically as: E = n^{2} −n.
 A house hosting 2 cats therefore has risk of mutation E = 2.
 When 4 kittens (6 cats in total) are born into this house, the risk increases from 2 to 30 (6^{2}−6).
 Overcrowding increases the risk of mutation and conversion from FECV to FIPV, which constitutes a major risk factor for the development of feline infectious peritonitis (FIP) cases.
 FIP has been shown to develop in cats whose immunity is low; such as younger kittens, old cats, immunosuppression due to viral—FIV (feline immunodeficiency virus) and/or FeLV (feline leukemia virus) and stress, including the stress of separation and adoption.

 Infection of macrophages by FIPV is responsible for development of a fatal granulomatous vasculitis, or FIP (see granuloma).
 Development of FIP depends on two factors: virus mutation and low immunity where virus mutation depends on the rate of mutation of FECV to FIPV and the immune status depends on the age, the genetic pool and the stress level.
 High immune status will be more effective at slowing down the virus.